-This draft scoping document was developed with input from diverse stakeholders, including patients and their families, clinicians, researchers, and manufacturers of the agents of focus in this review.
+This revised scoping document was developed with input from diverse stakeholders, including patients and their families, clinicians, researchers, and manufacturers of the agents of focus in this review.
 This document incorporates feedback gathered during preliminary calls with stakeholders and open input submissions from the public.
-A revised scoping document will be posted following a three-week public comment period.
 ICER looks forward to continued engagement with stakeholders throughout its review and encourages comments to refine our understanding of the clinical effectiveness and value of preventive treatments.